 The information below is provided to help answer some of the common questions related to OnRamps transcripts.
 More information may also be found on the OnRamps website.

 Should I keep the Letter Grade transcript option or choose the Pass/Fail transcript option?

 Q - What does this mean?

 Q - It seems like Pass/Fail is the best option - shouldn't I just choose it?

-Q – But what if I don't plan on going to UT?
+Q - What is I don't plan on going to UT?

-Q - So what would you recommend as next steps?
+Q - What would you recommend as the next steps?

 - RHE 306K (Research and Writing)